marijase/HTTP-Server/README.md

-# Simple-HTTP-Server-RPI2-
+# Simple-HTTP-Server-
-_A lightweight HTTP server implemented for Raspberry Pi 2 that handles TCP connections and serves text files from a predefined directory.
+_A lightweight HTTP server that handles TCP connections and serves text files.
 The requested file path is provided via an HTTP GET request.
 If the file exists, the server returns a 200 OK response with its content; otherwise, it responds with 404 Page Not Found._

 ## Features
 - Handles TCP connections on a predefined port (default: 80)